-Palm Clinic is a centre of excellence for varicose veins treatment in Auckland using Endovenous Laser and Ultrasound Guided Sclerotherapy.
-Endovenous Laser is recognised as the Gold Standard treatment for varicose veins.
+Palm Clinic is a centre of excellence for varicose veins treatment in Auckland using Radiofrequency Ablation and Ultrasound Guided Sclerotherapy.
+Radiofrequency Ablation is recognised as the Gold Standard treatment for varicose veins.
 Surgery is no longer needed for most people with varicose veins.

-It is no longer necessary to treat varicose veins with surgery.
 The latest walk in/walk out, non surgical varicose vein techniques of Endovenous Laser Ablation (EVLA) and Ultrasound Guided Sclerotherapy (UGS) have been available at Palm Vein Clinic in Auckland for over ten years.
+More recently we have introduced Radio Frequency Ablation (RFA) which gets the same impressive results as EVLA but with less discomfort.
 We are able to treat almost all varicose veins, regardless of size, non surgically.
-This means you can generally return to work the same day but you will need to avoid heavy lifting or straining for 2-3 weeks.
+This means you can generally return to work the same day but you will need to avoid heavy lifting or straining for two weeks.

-Dr John Barrett of Palm Clinic in Auckland introduced Ultrasound Guided Sclerotherapy to New Zealand in 1998 and was one of the first exponents of Endovenous Laser Ablation for varicose vein treatments in New Zealand.
-We have a team of phlebologists (Dr Sam Dunn and Dr Robyn Baker) at Palm Clinic in Auckland which is the busiest Vein Clinic in New Zealand.
+Dr John Barrett, the founder of Palm Clinic in Auckland, introduced Ultrasound Guided Sclerotherapy to New Zealand in 1998 and was one of the first exponents of Endovenous Laser Ablation for varicose vein treatments in New Zealand.
+We now have a team of phlebologists led by Dr Sam Dunn at Palm Clinic in Auckland which is the busiest Vein Clinic in New Zealand.
 Palm Clinic has performed over 3000 laser treatments for varicose veins and more than ten thousand ultrasound guided sclerotherapy procedures.

-Palm Clinic is an affiliated provider to Southern Cross for varicose veins.
+Palm Clinic is an affiliated provider to Southern Cross for varicose veins and a First Choice Provider for NIB.
 Medical necessity criteria apply.

 Varicose veins are large dilated blood vessels that have a bluish colour and protrude above the surface of the skin.
 Varicose veins are commonly associated with symptoms such as aching, throbbing, tired legs, varicose leg ulcers, cramp, heavy legs, burning, itching, varicose eczema, leg swelling and restless legs.